JoshFialkoff/forwardjump-infusionsoft-api/README.md

 # ForwardJump Infusionsoft API

-This plugin integrates WordPress with the Infusionsoft API using OAuth 2.0.
 This plugin is intended to assist developers with integrating their WordPress installation with the official [Infusionsoft SDK](https://github.com/infusionsoft/infusionsoft-php) using OAuth 2.0 authentication.
 The plugin includes the latest version of the officially supported Infusionsoft PHP SDK.

 ## Requirements